• Skip to primary navigation

 bubbles appearing

 • Check if the other side is done well.
-If yes then lift the phulka roti with the help of pair of tongs, flip it and place the roti directly on the flame with the top side facing the flame.
+If yes, lift the phulka roti with the help of a pair of tongs, flip it, and place the roti directly on the flame, with the top side facing the love.

 Checking if the other side is done well

-• The side which was cooked for few seconds in the beginning should be facing the flame and now be cooked on direct flame.
-Once the roti is placed on the flame, it begins to puff up.
+• The side which was cooked for a few seconds in the beginning, should be facing the flame and now be cooked on direct flame.
+Once the roti is placed on the flame, it puffs up.

 placing it on flame to make puffy phulka